-field trips, classroom supplies, and all supplies for homeless students;
+field trips, classroom supplies, and all supplies for homeless/highly mobile students;

-professional development resources for teachers and professional staff;
+targeted professional development resources for teacher and professional staff innovation;

 Please give to the Foundation here to help give Southwest's diverse student body the tools and experiences they need to thrive.

 upcoming foundation board meetings

 The Southwest Foundation Board normally meets the 2nd Wednesday at 6:30 p.m. monthly during the school year.
 If you are interested in attending a meeting or serving on the Board, please send a message to our board at firstname.lastname@example.org

 The original entrance to Southwest High School, September 2014.
 Photo by Jana Freiband